AaronTraas/Notes/Recipes/cocktails/Mojito.md

 ## Directions:

 1. Add mint, then limes to a cocktail shaker.
 Muddle vigorously until all the juice is rendered from the limes.
 2. Add rum to cocktail shaker, shake over ice.
 3. Strain into highball glass or similar.
 Add a few ice cubes.
-Top with sprite to taste and gently stir.
+Top with sprite and gently stir.
 4. Bruise sprig of mint by smacking it in your hand a few times, then add to glass as a garnish.

 ---